caseyjohn47/flask-dream-journal/README.md

 SESSION FOUR (10/29)

 Worked on submitting new entries for the dream journal.
-I am now able to submit a new try using the form.
+I am now able to submit a new entry using the form.
 I did this using material from chapter 6 of the tutorial (Profile Page and Avatars).